petergoes/petergoes.nl/content/blog/my-stab-at-rendering-shadow-dom-server-side.md

 </x-hello>
 ```

-As you can see DevTools visualises the Shadow DOM, but that is just so you can inspect it.
+As you can see DevTools visualises the Shadow DOM, but that is there so you can inspect it.
 It does not actually exist.

 As a quick reference, as a user of the `<x-hello>` element this is how it looks in the source code: